pgailinas/videoqa-representation-comparison/docs/index.md

 To isolate the impact of retrieval strategies, the same multimodal foundation model is used throughout all experiments.
 Baseline VideoQA, single-pass RAG, and iterative RAG workflows are evaluated using Qwen2-VL-7B, enabling direct comparison of retrieval-assisted inference methods while controlling for model architecture.

+The primary research hypothesis is that iterative evidence refinement can improve VideoQA answer accuracy and temporal reasoning performance relative to both direct inference and single-pass retrieval workflows.

 ## Dataset

 The primary benchmark dataset used in this project is NExT-QA, a VideoQA dataset designed for causal and temporal reasoning over video content.